If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Options for selling a partial share

 For example, some housing associations use their own platforms to exclusively market your shared ownership property.
-The agreed nomination period, typically around 8 weeks, is crucial.
+The agreed nomination period, typically around 8 weeks, is important.

 During this time, the housing association tries to find an eligible buyer.
-If they can't find a buyer, you can then sell your share on the open market.
-Additionally, it's important to be aware of service charges and fees that may apply during the sale process.
+If they can’t find a buyer, you can then sell your share on the open market.
+Also, be aware of service charges that may apply during the sale process.

-A valid Energy Performance Certificate (EPC) is also essential before marketing your share.
-Finally, you'll need to engage with your own legal team to handle the conveyancing process, covering your own legal fees.
+A valid Energy Performance Certificate (EPC) is also necessary before marketing your share.
+Finally, you’ll need to engage with your own legal team to handle the conveyancing process, covering your legal fees.

-How can I ensure a smooth selling process?
+How can I ensure a smooth selling process for shared ownership?

 Prepare all necessary documents, including a leasehold information pack and fixture and fittings form.
 Choose a reliable estate agent who understands shared ownership sales.
 Finally, liaise with your buyer’s solicitor to ensure all legal aspects are handled efficiently.